The Magic of Heart-Centered Living

 So today, slow down long enough to notice.

-Notice what you’ve made it through.
+Notice what you have made it through.

 Notice what you still have.